Blended online course

 Each course unit complements others, reinforcing key ideas and issues whilst introducing new materials.
 The teaching material is designed with working professionals in mind and will enable you to complete the programme part-time alongside your employment.
 You will be able to work at your own pace as you engage with the unit content.

 The three practical masterclasses will take place in week four of each unit and will offer interactive, practical, case study based workshop activities.
-The sessions will also involve unique masterclasses from the ICA subject matter experts on related and topical issues.
+The sessions will also involve unique masterclasses from subject matter experts on related and topical issues.
 Attendance in-person is highly recommended but if you are unable to join us in Manchester, UK you can join the workshops and masterclasses online.

 The assessments involve a mixture of written coursework (e.g., short essays or reflective contributions), recorded presentations (e.g., using PowerPoint), and online tasks (i.e., quizzes, short reflections and analyses on the content of the weekly session).

 Feedback on formative and summative assessments will be provided in written form via Blackboard with optional one-to-one meetings with the teaching staff.

 The project is extremely flexible, allowing you to choose between three 60-credit dissertation options.
 You can indicate which dissertation option you'd like to select during your Unit 3 studies.